 Serving suggestions

-I like to keep it simple when serving chicken schnitzel.
-On its own or with a little freshly grated parmesan cheese, squeeze of fresh lemon juice and a side of simple salad.
-And because the schnitzel is cooked to perfection (flipping it once), it is proper juicy on the inside!
+I like to keep it simple when serving panko chicken schnitzel.
+On its own or with a little freshly grated parmesan cheese, a squeeze of fresh lemon juice and a side of simple salad.

-Make it into a sandwich with some shredded lettuce and spicy mayonnaise..
-Pimp it right up and make it into chicken parmigiana.
-There are just so many ways to serve a good schnitty!
+Make it into a sandwich with some shredded lettuce and spicy mayonnaise.
+Pimp it right up and turn it into chicken parmigiana.
+The possibilities are endless!

 Panko chicken schnitzel